Alameda Community Learning Center: School culture

 ACLC refers to students and teachers as "learners" and "facilitators", respectively.

 ACLC's mascot is a hawk, and its school colors are purple and grey.
 The hawk's name is Harold, as determined by a vote in August 2024.

 As of 2021, ACLC learners produce a weekly news program called CCC News.
 It is primarily used to convey school-related information and events to learners.
 It was created by Saoirse Foltz and Alexander Hayden, who hosted it throughout the 2021-2022 schoolyear.
 Its hosts during the 2022–2023 school year were Samuel Yonas and Isaac Lu.
-Its hosts during the 2023-2024 school year were Fionn Rooney and Finley Collins.
-It's hosts during the 2024-2025 schoolyear were Benjamin Stoffmacher and Dashiell Young.
+Its hosts during the 2023–2024 school year were Fionn Rooney and Finley Collins.
+Its hosts during the 2024-2025 schoolyear were Benjamin Stoffmacher and Dashiell Young.
 Currently it is hosted by Jacob Mata and Caitlin Walker.